 In a month and a bit, I get to pick up where I left off and call this past 107 weeks officially over.
 It wasn’t possible without a lot of hustling, but here I finally am.
 I’m starting a new company which combines the two things I Give A Shit most about, tech and female empowerment in Asia.
 I have a great team, enlightened investors, and nothing to prove this time but to see how far technology can improve lives (tech solutionism? perhaps.) in that part of the world I care the most about.
 We get started — first in Jakarta, then in Yangon, which also brings me back to how everything comes full circles and all the dots connect if you let it, that I spent the better part of my youth ‘aimlessly’ wandering around these parts finding things to do.
 When things happen, you grab them by the bloody balls.

-None of this would have been possible if it wasn’t for the incredible people in my life, especially my family, my peers and the amazing woman I now call my girlfriend.
+None of this would have been possible if it wasn’t for the incredible people in my life, especially my family.
 They keep me grounded, in all of the best ways.
-My dad, because he’s never once flinched at being the rock of my life; my circle of best friends, because they never let me get too arrogant or too hurt, all at once; my girlfriend, because she keeps me grounded in some very real ways, sometimes literally — we are planting microgreens and crops this week.
+My dad, because he’s never once flinched at being the rock of my life; my circle of best friends, because they never let me get too arrogant or too hurt, all at once.
 Mostly, because I have a home to come back to, in the literal and the figurative sense.

 I’m excited to embark on the next phase of my life with the sum of every single goddamn part, and so much more.